Ask the council how to apply

 Keep your application up to date

-If the council decides not to accept you onto the waiting list, it must explain the legal reasons for its decision.
+If the council decides not to accept your application to go on its waiting list, it must write to you and explain the legal reasons for its decision.